syncfusion-content/wpf-docs/wpf/Themes/Fluent-Theme.md

 {% endtabs %}

-## Acrylic Window Background
+## Acrylic window background

-The transparent blurred acrylic background can be enabled/disabled for windows using [ShowAcrylicBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_ShowAcrylicBackground) property.
+The transparent blurred acrylic background can be enabled or disabled for windows using the [ShowAcrylicBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_ShowAcrylicBackground) property.

 N> The default value is `false`.